Black Diamond Rhythm Tee Review

 Our Analysis and Test Results

 Black Diamond set out to make the lightest running shirt possible with the benefits of merino wool.
-At 3.3 ounces, the Rhythm Tee is wonderfully light, very breathable, and our Top Pick for Layering.
+At 3.3 ounces, the Rhythm Tee is wonderfully light, very breathable, and our absolute favorite for layering.
 While the price is steep, this piece offers more than most running shirts in the form of merino wool benefits.
 A simple construction paired with amazing stretch creates a layer that doesn't chafe with a pack or layers, has no excessive stitching (thus reducing weight and increasing durability), and breathes well while wicking moisture.
 It could use some added reflective banding, but other than that it's simply stellar.

 The Rhythm Tee topped the charts in overall comfort, both when pulling it on for the first time and when performing on the trail.
 Unlike some merino wool shirts, there is no itch or discomfort against the skin here.
 At 3.3 ounces, the lofty fabric feels almost cloudlike and is barely noticeable.

 It can't be said enough; the stretch and shape retention of this shirt are ridiculous.
 While our tester, at 5'10" and 155lb, wore a medium, he likely could have comfortably worn a small or large.
 Smooth and soft flatlock seams stretch with the merino wool/ nylon fabric, and however perplexing it may be, the shirt kept its form.
 Even the soft thread used on the flatlock seams contributed to the four directional stretch.
-Outperforming many shirts with body mapped mesh panels and underarm gussets, this tee has a very simple design with side seams and raglan sleeves connecting to the collar.
+Outperforming many shirts with body-mapped mesh panels and underarm gussets, this tee has a very simple design with side seams and raglan sleeves connecting to the collar.
 Fewer seams, paired with the qualities of the Nuyarn fabric, make for a more comfortable and durable ride by eliminating weak points.

-While we worried that the stretch of the Rhythm Tee might cause bunching, and shape retention made us think of discomfort and bunching, it fit comfortably beneath a light windbreaker, fleece hoody and three layer shell.
+While we worried that the stretch of the Rhythm Tee might cause bunching, and shape retention made us think of discomfort and bunching, it fit comfortably beneath a light windbreaker, fleece hoody, and three layer shell.
 The highly breathable fabric with its natural wicking properties led us to ditch our normal long underwear.
 As the lifts stopped spinning in the spring, we lived in this shirt for spring ski missions, often leaving the house on a bike, skinning for hours, ripping down our objective, and biking home.